 Issues / Tuition fee rises for EU students April 29th, 2019 Hot Topic | Some of the finer details of Brexit being discussed in the Commons right now.
 Labour’s Angela Rayner asks a question to the govt on its plans to scrap home fees for EU students from 2020/21 : As it stands, EU students pay the same amount as UK students when studying at a UK university (roughly £10k per year and free or very low cost for Scottish/EU students in Scotland).
 For non-EU citizens, students can pay anywhere between £10-38k per year for tuition alone.
 A leaked report shows that, as part of the planning for the UK's exit from the EU, the government intends to scrap home fees for EU students from 2020/21.
 Instead.
 EU students must pay tuition at the same rate as non-EU students.
 A government minister has been summoned to answer a question about this leaked report.
 "It is not right that we should discriminate against international students.
 Is the Hon Lady saying we should have a financial package for EU students?
 We would discriminate against Indian students, Chinese students" - Chris Skidmore, Education Minister .
 "This issue is a matter that should concern us all.
 International students make net contributions of 10s of billions per year.
-Will the minister tell us how much our public services will lose if fewer EU students come to study here?" - Angela Rayner, Shadow Education Secretary Recent Articles Should we abolish private schools?
-What is the Iran Nuclear Deal?
+Will the minister tell us how much our public services will lose if fewer EU students come to study here?" - Angela Rayner, Shadow Education Secretary Recent Articles Work for Simple Politics!
+Should we abolish private schools?